joelouthan/theologic.us/content/posts/5-home-devos-mark/2012-08-15-devotions-mark-21-12-jesus-forgives-our-sins.md

 >and the LORD has punished him
 >for the iniquity of us all.

-### When God completely removes our sin and we are with God, can we be hurt or sick again?
+### When God completely removes our sin and we are with God for all of eternity, can we be hurt or sick again?
 Can we die again?

 >Isaiah 25:8 (CSB)
 >When he has swallowed up death once and for all,